internetarchive/openlibrary/docker/README.md

 docker-compose rm -v
 ```

-Note: You must build `olbase` first before `oldev`.
-Currently (August 2018) the division is a bit arbitrary.
-More should be moved into `olbase` once we clarify
-the production deployment requirements.
-Currently these docker images are only intented for development environments.
+Note: You must build `olbase` first before `oldev`. `olbase` is intended to be the core Open Library image, acting as a base for production and development. `oldev` adds a test databse and any other tools that are helpful for local development.
+Currently (Sep 2018) these docker images are only intented for development environments.

 This exposes the following ports: